Episode One [Excerpt]

 “Styba’s the best Orta produced,” Sofita spoke as if bored, though inside her stomach turned thinking of Styba Balru serving Terminal Sabotage.
 “They’ll do with her as they see fit because that’s how World Oceans works.”

 Balru remained unmoved.

 “You might at least give young Tavo some—”

-For every donation created from a mutually combined patch, and then raised by her biological makers, at least one was born with no knowledge of who made her.
+For every donat created from a combined patch and raised by her biological makers, at least one was born with no knowledge of who made her.
 Loving strangers collected those formed from blind-patch combinations, but the uncollected entered the care of a caste-center.

-Tavo Ex, the young citizen in Balru’s file, had acquired her makers identity the same way all former caste-center donats did, the Citizen’s Catalog.
-Balru’s concern rang true; the subak being Fusada’s only offspring meant the Catalogue automatically notified the eldest living Kul—the ruthless Primary of Ramaxia.
+Tavo Ex, the young citizen in Balru’s file, had acquired her makers’ identity the same way all former caste-center donats did, the Citizen’s Catalog.
+Balru’s concern rang true; the subak being Fusada’s lone offspring meant the Catalogue had notified the eldest living Kul—the ruthless Primary of Ramaxia.

 “What is it with the Eleventh, and this need to know their makers?”

 “Most times, it’s about sex,” Balru slipped the duxpak back into her uniform and rose from the chaise.
 “Twenty-six percent of the Eleventh is pre-bonded.
 No one wants to find out she’s riding her sibox.”

 “What is it with you orcas and your statistics?”